TyCarlisleUB/Sign-Based-Command-Recognition-and-Execution-for-Autonomous-Robot-Navigation/README.md

 - Reference OpenCV and Tesseract documentation, as well as in-class lecture materials and assignments on camera-based detection.

 ## Milestones/Schedule Checklist
+- [ ] See what is already available for sign detection
 - [x] Complete this proposal document. *Due March 31*
 - [ ] Review and document existing class assignment code for camera detection and motor control. *TC, April 4*
 - [ ] Set up OpenCV pipeline for image preprocessing (grayscale, thresholding, ROI extraction). *TC, April 9*